PrintersForAnts/MetalBoop/README.md

 ## 6. FAQ

 1. When is it going to be available?
   * As soon as we finish internal testing.
-If everything goes by the plan we have and there are no major issues, **you can expect it to be available in around mid-late June 2024**.
+If everything goes by the plan we have and there are no major issues, **you can expect it to be available in around early July 2024**.

 2. What else besides the BOM do I need?
   * Unfortunately, from the start, we expect that for the first few weeks or months, you will also have to get parts manufactured on your own.
 There are online services such as [JLCPCB](https://jlcpcb.com/) or [PCBWAY](https://www.pcbway.com/) which can make the parts.
 After some time, we hope vendors will pick up the design and make kits with already manufactured metal parts so you won’t have to do anything but buy a kit and assemble it.